-These days the Northern Territory Parks and Wildlife Service manages over 85 protected areas on behalf of the Northern Territory Government.
+These days the Parks and Wildlife Commission NT manages over 85 protected areas on behalf of the Northern Territory Government.
 This includes National Parks, Nature Parks, Reserves (Historic, Conservation, Coastal, Hunting), Conservation Areas and Recreation Areas.

 Management Plans and Strategies

-The Parks and Wildlife Service produce a range of management documents which provide direction on the protection of our park values.
+The Parks and Wildlife Commission NT produce a range of management documents which provide direction on the protection of our park values.
 Management plans and strategies detail the objectives, goals and procedures for managing Parks over 1, 5 or 10 year timeframes.

 Park plans and strategies include:

 - Joint Management Plans

 - Flood Plans

 - Management Strategies (e.g. Larapinta Trail, Jatbula Trail)

 Parks and Reserves provide visitors with opportunities to enjoy the landscape and wildlife while learning about Park values.
 Involving the community in making management decisions for our Parks is considered vitally important.

 Have your Say